 - Competing on the Forensics team at colleges throughout the Midwest

 - Auditioning for roles in performances by the theater department

-Like the EIU English Language Arts Alumni page on Facebook for campus event announcements, relevant news stories, job postings and more.
+Like the EIU English Language Arts Alumni page on Facebook for announcements, campus events, relevant news stories, job postings and more.